csells/go_router/README.md

 ```

 A more complex example of using `navigatorBuilder` is an implementation of authentication with inner navigation.

+To implement inner navigation and the correct behavior of the back button inside, you need to access the router through `Router.of`, this can only be achieved by inserting a widget between `Router` (created inside `MaterialApp`/`WidgetsApp`) and `Navigator`.

 ```dart
 final _router = GoRouter(